Spronks/JavaScript-Projects/README.md

 # Day 13 - Movie Seat Booking

 Display movie choices and seats in a theater to select from in order to purchase tickets.
 Seats, movie and price are saved to local storage so that UI is still populated on refresh.

+# Day 14 - Custom Video Player

+Custom video player using the HTML5 video element and it's JavaScript API with a custom design.